Background

 For those of you who don't know me, luckily for you, my name is Sam Vaknin.
 I am the author of Malignant Self-Love, Narcissism Revisited, and I'm a professor of psychology in several universities on several continents and Antarctica not included yet.
 But give me time.
 I'm still young and handsome and flourishing in this time of pandemic.

-Okay, enough with the banter.
-Let's get to business, you all say.
+Okay, okay.
+Enough with the banter.
+Let's get to business, you all say, and to business we shall get.

+Nothing terrifies the borderline more than abandonment and rejection.
 Abandonment and rejection by anyone, by the way, not only an intimate partner, but especially by the intimate partner.

 The reason is simple.
 The intimate partner regulates the borderline's internal landscape, regulates her ego functions.

-And so without the intimate partner, the borderline feels empty, denuded, and it's annoying and annoying feeling.
+And so without the intimate partner, the borderline feels empty, denuded, and it's an annoying feeling.
+And we will see in a few minutes how she copes with it.

+Now, abandonment or separation insecurity, the clinical term is separation insecurity, by the way.
 Abandonment anxiety or separation anxiety, fear of rejection.
 They are actually one of the, they are part of the diagnostic criteria of borderline personality disorder in the fourth edition of the diagnostic and statistical manual text revision.
-But they are also included in the alternative model of borderline personality disorder, which is the future model, the model that will take over once the DSM six is published.

-So it seems that abandonment and rejection, separation insecurity and anxiety.
+So it seems that abandonment and rejection separation insecurity and anxiety.
 These are at the core of borderline personality disorder.

 And it doesn't have to be a real abandonment.
 It can be anticipated abandonment, imagined abandonment, many, many innocuous acts, decisions and choices are often misinterpreted by the borderline to mean abandonment and rejection.